SlowProject/Eurorack-MIDItoCV/README.md

 ![alt text](https://github.com/SlowProject/Eurorack-MIDItoCV/blob/main/pics/MIDItoCV-front.jpg)

 OUTPUTS:
-- Note CV output (88 keys, 1V/octave)
+- Note CV output (88 keys, 1V/octave).
+Adjust the value of the NOTE_SF constant in the code for precise tunning if necessary
 - Note priority selectable with jumper:
 -- Highest Note: No jumper.
 -- Lowest Note: Jumper connected to A0-GND.